ansys/pysystem-coupling/doc/source/api/index.rst

 There are three main *levels* of interaction with the PySystemCoupling API:

-* Launching and/or connecting to a System Coupling server instance by calling the :func:`launch<core.launch>` or :func:`connect<core.connect>` method.
-These methods return a :class:`Session<core.session.Session>` object that you use to interact with the System Coupling server.
+* Launching or connecting to a System Coupling server instance by calling the :func:`launch<core.launch>` or :func:`connect<core.connect>` function.
+These functions return a :class:`Session<core.session.Session>` object that you use to interact with the System Coupling server.
 * The :class:`Session<core.session.Session>` object itself provides some high-level capabilities such as controlling streaming of standard streams from the server and lifetime management of the session.
-It also contains three important attributes, ``case``, ``setup`` and ``solution``, through which you gain access to the third aspect of the API.
+It also contains three important attributes:
+  ``case``, ``setup`` and ``solution``, through which you gain access to the third aspect of the API.
 * The :meth:`case<core.session.Session.case>`, :meth:`setup<core.session.Session.setup>`